KvGeijer/My-Webpage/content/research/the-power-of-graph-neural-networks/index.md

 # Conclusion

-The idea of Graph Neural Networks feel very natural in todays world, where both graphs and NN are so prelevant.
-Even though MPNN are shown to have inherent limitation in their expressiveness, they seems to work relatively well in practice.
-It might be that distinguishing different inputs is not the most important factor for useful ML.
-Especially when you add some ideas such as incorporating spectral information it might be good enough.
+The idea of Graph Neural Networks feel very natural in todays world, where both graphs and Deep learning are so prevalent.
+Even though MPNN are shown to have inherent limitation in their expressiveness, they seems to work relatively well in practice, especially when you enhance them with some extra information.

 I have only scrached the surface, and think it would be fun to learn more about different GNN.
 The simple MPNN with averaging and a perceptron layer was cool, but I wonder what new architectures are having success.
-Is is similar to normal NN?
+Is is similar to the development history of normal NN?

 # Further Reading

-I learned about this topic from professor Floris Geerts, at the ACM Europe Summer School on Data Science 2024, where he mainly focused on the expressive power part (cut short in this post).
+I learned about this topic from professor Floris Geerts, at the ACM Europe Summer School on Data Science 2023, where he mainly focused on the expressive power part (cut short in this post).
 This is where I took most of the information regarding the expressive power here.
 If you want to learn more about the expressive power of GNN, I suggest you go and look at [his website](https://fgeerts.github.io/) to find some of his talks and publications.

 If you don't care much for the expressive power, and just want to learn more about the design of GNN, such as different MPNN architectures, and their uses, I recommend the course [CS224W](https://web.stanford.edu/class/cs224w/) from Stanford.
 All the lectures are available for free on youtube [here](https://youtube.com/playlist?list=PLoROMvodv4rPLKxIpqhjhPgdQy7imNkDn&si=5A-oAolQkq8DMry_).
 It seems to be an excellent course covering the foundations of GNN.